FTX Crypto Cup: Praggnanandhaa beats Carlsen in final round but loses out on top prize | Sports-Games

 Young Indian Grandmaster R Praggnanandhaa produced a superb performance, winning three straight games including two in the blitz tie-breaks to outwit world No.1 Magnus Carlsen 4-2 in the final round of the FTX Crypto Cup here on Monday.

 However, despite the win over Carlsen, the 17-year-old could only take second place in the final standings.
-The Norwegian won the top prize based on a higher score.
+The Norwegian won the top prize on the basis of a higher score.
 He finished with 16 match points to the Indian prodigy's tally of 15.

 Alireza Firouzja, another highly-rated teen and a prodigy, also finished on 15 points but had to settle for third place as he had lost the clash against Praggnanandhaa earlier.